crazygamesfan0-glitch/I-Ready-Utils/README.md

 1. Install Tampermonkey
    https://www.tampermonkey.net/

-2. Open the script file in the repository
+2. Open the script file you want in the repository

 3. Click the Raw button on GitHub